 Having these numbers on hand helps you to identify spending patterns for your trucking company.
 These reports also give you a benchmark to determine an appropriate rate to charge customers.

-Don’t ignore bookkeeping and accounting for your trucking company.
+Don’t ignore accounting for your trucking company.